QuentinRa/blog.quentinra.dev/ensiie/igl/td9/correction.md

     * Missing a named package at the root
     * Duplicates functions
     * ...
-* And finally, about the acceleo code generator
+* And finally, about the acceleo code documentation
   * The teacher said that the format do not matters
   * Simply write the code that you may have done in TP, and that's it.
 The output is quite incomplete, but that do not matters.